 That is not a good spectrum for advancing truth, justice, and the American way.

-Despite being so logical on so much and an amazing Objectivism proponent I find the facts support Objectivism and Objectivistish politics to be the proper definition of right or right-wing, or rightist.
+the facts support Objectivism and Objectivistish politics to be the proper definition of right or right-wing, or rightist.
 Along side the better Classical Liberals; supporters of true Constitutional Republicanism, and the rest of the individuals that are for Global Capitalism, Freedom and Individual Rights.
 In the further words of Craig Biddle below;

 The essential issue in politics is not the size but the function of government; it’s not whether government is big or small but whether it protects or violates rights.